 Role of Digestive Enzymes in Bodybuilding

-Want to make your whey protein as hard as you do?
-Learn below the crucial role of digestive enzymes in bodybuilding?
+Want to make your whey protein work as hard as you do?
+Know in detail the role of digestive enzymes in bodybuilding.

 WHAT ARE DIGESTIVE ENZYMES

 Digestive enzymes are produced primarily in the pancreas and liver and released to help digest food coming from the stomach.
 Different types of digestive enzymes are critical for the breakdown and absorption of nutrients.
 The benefits of digestive enzymes are improved nutrient absorption rate of foods and relief from chronic gastrointestinal discomforts such as bloating, cramps and diarrhoea.
 Constituted of proteases, amylases, lactases, cellulases (not produced by the human body) and lipases, digestive enzymes improve the rate of absorption of whey protein.

 - Lipase breaks down fats into fatty acids

 - Lactase digests milk proteins

 Protein is difficult to digest, therefore absorbing protein is more important than eating it.

 - Protein digestion begins from the stomach and ends in the intestines.